 The complete set of four is shown.
 At the center front is the 1988 Angel Ornament which is 3.75” high.
 From left to right along the back row: 1986 Angel Ornament at 4” high, 1987 Angel(s) Ornament which at 4.75” is the tallest; and the aforesaid 1985 Angel Ornament.
-Obviously they are all “retired” because they were only sold during their specific year.
 The 1987 Ornament was given the name Heavenly Angels and sold for $125.

 Two colorways of the 1986 Angel Ornament are known: green (which may have been the standard retail version) and blue.
 The angel’s eye color matches the bow.

-This angel ornament shown on the Cybis site is available in two colorways but again the single very tiny photograph is less than helpful.
-One is titled Blue Boy Cherub, First Edition and the other as Pink Girl Cherub, Second Edition.
+This angel ornament shown on the 2008 Cybis site was available in two colorways but again their single very tiny photograph is less than helpful.
+One was titled Blue Boy Cherub, First Edition and the other as Pink Girl Cherub, Second Edition.
 I assume they were issued at least a year apart, because Cybis switched from assigning specific years to many of their items and instead titles them as ‘editions’ instead.
-Size is given as 5” high and both are currently priced at $295.
+Size was given as 5” high and both were priced at $295.
 I have never seen either of these offered for sale elsewhere, so if anyone has a photo to share I would be grateful for the chance to improve upon this image!
-There is a direct-contact form on the Cybis Index page.

-Another gender-colorways angel ornament is listed but not pictured on the site.
-This is Angel Child, available in either pink or blue at $150 each.
-It is 3.75” high.
-Like the boy and girl cherub ornaments, no information is available as to issue year or initial pricing although it’s likely that both series are from the early 1990s.
+Another gender-colorways angel ornament was listed but not pictured on the site: Angel Child, available in either pink or blue at $150 each.
+It is supposedly only 3.75″ high.

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Images bearing a Cybis watermark appear here by kind permission of Cybis, Inc. for use solely as reference material herein.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.